-➔ Initial focus on upgrading existing toilet facilities rather than installation of new facilities.

-Prioritise upgrades, particularly disability access upgrades based on individual building performance (page 20-21).

-Public safety should be a priority area for maintenance (e.g. locks on doors, lighting).

-Council review public toilet locations in relation to playground facilities in parks.
-Toilets may have been situated prior to playground development and may not be convenient for parents with young children.

-➔ The mix of traditional toilet facilities with newer selfcleaning facilities needs to be considered as there appears to be a high level of dissatisfaction with the self-cleaning model.

-Brunswick Heads was a clear priority area.
-The scheduled renewal of the 3 State owned toilets will address community dissatisfaction.

-Consider a public awareness campaign for online reporting of issues with community buildings and public toilets in particular.
+- → Initial focus on upgrading existing toilet facilities rather than installation of new facilities. - → Prioritise upgrades, particularly disability access upgrades based on individual building performance (page 20-21). - → Public safety should be a priority area for maintenance (e.g. locks on doors, lighting). - → Council review public toilet locations in relation to playground facilities in parks.
+Toilets may have been situated prior to playground development and may not be convenient for parents with young children. - → The mix of traditional toilet facilities with newer selfcleaning facilities needs to be considered as there appears to be a high level of dissatisfaction with the self-cleaning model. - → Brunswick Heads is a priority area.
+Council needs to resolve provision of suitable facilities in the area including negotiation with State Government to upgrade their facilities at Brunswick Heads. - → Consider a public awareness campaign for online reporting of issues with community buildings and public toilets in particular.